 - Your baby hasn't dropped.
 Lightening can happen two to four weeks before delivery, but it may wait until you go into labor, especially if you've given birth before.

-Lots more information about pregnancy awaits you on the next page.
+Lots more information about pregnancy awaits you below.